-\begin{example}[Translation equivalence of counting measure] Let $\Mp[\sR_0^d]$ be the space of counting measures on $\R^d$ with the linear scaling and the ideal $\sR_0^d$ generated by the norm.
-Assume that two counting measures $\me$ and $\me'$ are equivalent if there is a $z\in\R^d$ such that $\me(B-z)=\me'(B)$ for all Borel $B$.
-Thus, $\me\sim \me'$ if two counting measures are identical up to a translation.
-Condition (S) holds in this case.
-The scaling invariant measures are zero measure an all those supported by the origin.
-Note that $[\zero]$ is the family $\Mpk[1]$ of counting measures with the support consisting of at most a single point.

-The quotient space of counting measures up to translation equivalence is useful when considering convergence of clusters of extremes for time series \cite{basrak18} and marked point processes \cite{basrak22}.
-In these works measures were translated to move a specified point (called an anchor) to the origin.
+\begin{example}[Translation equivalence of counting measures] Let $\Mp[\sR_0^d]$ be the space of counting measures on $\R^d$ with linear scaling and the ideal $\sR_0^d$.
+Assume that two counting measures $\me$ and $\me'$ are equivalent if there is a $z\in\R^d$ such that $\me(B-z)=\me'(B)$ for all Borel sets $B$.
+In other words, $\me\sim \me'$ if the two counting measures are identical up to a translation.
+Condition~\hyperref[condS]{(S)} holds in this case.
+The scaling-invariant measures are the zero measure and all those supported at the origin.
+Note that $[\zero]$, that is, the equivalence class of $\delta_0$, is the family $\Mpk[1]$ of counting measures with a support consisting of at most a single point.
+The quotient space of counting measures up to translation equivalence is useful when considering the convergence of clusters of extremes for time series \cite{basrak18} and marked point processes \cite{basrak22}.
+In these works, measures were translated to move a specified point (called an anchor) to the origin.
 However, our setting makes it possible to avoid specifying the anchor (which serves the role of the selection map).
-Then $[\Me]\in\Mpik[\sR_0^d]$ if there exists an $A\in\sS$ such that $\me(A+z)\geq k$ for all $\me\in \Me$ and all $z\in\R^d$.
-This conditions means that all $\me\in \Me$ have at least $k$ points outside any ball of a fixed radius $\eps>0$.
-By centring this ball at a point from the support of $\me$, we see that $[\Me]\in\Mpik[\sR_0^d]$ is only possible if $\Me\in\Mpiko[\sR_0^d]$, that is,
+The saturation $[\Be]$ of $\Be\subset\Mp[\sR_0^d]$ (that is, the union of the equivalence classes $[\me]$ for all $\me\in\Be$) is in $\Mpik[\sR_0^d]$ if there exists an $A\in\sR_0^d$ such that $\me(A+z)\geq k$ for all $\me\in \Be$ and all $z\in\R^d$.
+This condition means that all $\me\in \Me$ have at least $k$ points outside any ball of a fixed radius $\eps>0$.
+By centring this ball at a point in the support of $\me$, we see that $[\Me]\in\Mpik[\sR_0^d]$ is only possible if $\Me\in\Mpiko[\sR_0^d]$, that is,